 Following Rich-Text~\cite{ge2023expressive}, we also utilize the gradient guidance~\cite{ho2022imagen, dhariwal2021diffusion} by taking the gradient of MSE loss between the estimated original image and the color value $\ba_{i}^{c}$ specified by the user.
-The gradient guidance helps in generating exact color for part $\bp_i$ which might not be possible with just text guidance~\cite{ge2023expressive}.
-Further, as we use base text framework of Rich-Text, we also can specify font size attribute to $\ba_{i}^{f}$ to control the relative importance of each part in the object.
+The gradient guidance helps generate the \emph{exact RGB color} for part $\bp_i$, which is impossible with just text guidance~\cite{ge2023expressive}.
+Further, as we use the base text framework of Rich-Text, we also can specify font size attribute to $\ba_{i}^{f}$ to control the relative importance of each part in the object image.

-\textbf{Text-Preservation of Other Parts.} As we only intend to modify the object $\mathbf{o}$ from the original prompt, we also use the Self-Injection techniques from Plug and Play~\cite{tumanyan2023plug} to maintain the overall structure of the object from base prompt generation.
-Further, to make sure that our diffusion trajectory follows the same path as the other object tokens, the background region is also blend with base noise generation.
+\textbf{Preservation of Other Parts.} As we only intend to modify the object $\mathbf{o}$ from the original prompt, we also use the Self-Injection techniques from Plug and Play~\cite{tumanyan2023plug} to maintain the overall structure of the background from base prompt generation.
+Further, to ensure that our diffusion trajectory follows the same path as the base, the background region is also blended with base noise generation outputs.

-In our case, the attention maps out of the object Mask $\mathcal{M}_{o}$ and all the object parts not assigned to any token comprise the $\mathbf{M}_{b}$, where we start this blend process at $t = T_{blend}$.
-We find this to be very useful in preserving the structure of the other parts of the image, and just generating the described parts in the localized region.
-We provide an overview of the full process in Fig.~\ref{fig:overview}.
+In our case, the attention maps out of the object Mask $\mathcal{M}_{o}$ and all the object parts not assigned to any part token comprise the background $\mathbf{M}_{b}$, and we start this blending process at $t = T_{blend}$.
+We find this to be very useful in preserving the structure of the other parts of the image and just generating the described parts in the localized region.
+We provide an overview of the complete process in Fig.~\ref{fig:overview}.